blorente/naylang-documentation/src/ast.md

 developed to denote the different aspects of the abstract syntax.
-Note that even though the resulting number of classes is rather small, the iterative process necessary to arrive to the following hierarchy took many iterations, due to the sparse specification of the language semantics [@gracespec] and the close ties this language has with the execution model.
+Note that even though the resulting number of classes is rather small, the iterative process necessary to arrive to the following hierarchy took many iterations, due to the sparse specification of the language semantics[^gracespec] and the close ties this language has with it's execution model.
 This created a loop where design decisions in the execution model required changes in the AST representation, and vice versa.
 The following diagram represents the current class hierarchy:

 ![Abstract Syntax Tree class hierarchy](images/ast_high_level.pdf)

-The design of the abstract syntax representation hierarchy is subject to change as new features are implemented in the interpreter.
+The design of the abstract syntax representation hierarchy is subject to change as new language features are implemented in the interpreter.

+The rest of this section covers the implementation of the memory management of the AST, as well as a description of the major nodes in the tree.

 ### Pointers

 In the representation of the different parts of the abstract syntax, often a node has to reference other nodes in the tree.
 Since that memory management of tree nodes was not clear at the beginning of the project, a series of aliases were created to denote pointers to the different major classes of nodes available.
 These aliases are named `<Nodeclass>Ptr` (e.g. `ExpressionPtr`).
-For the current representation of the language, only three classes need these pointers specified: Statement, Declaration and Expression.
+For the current representation of the language, only three classes need these pointers specified: `Statement`, `Declaration` and `Expression`.
 These three classes of pointers give the perfect balance of specificity and generality to be able to express the necessary constructs in Grace.
-For instance, a variable declaration might want an ExpressionPtr as it's value field, while a method declaration might want DeclarationPtrs for it's formal parameters and high-level StatementPtrs for it's body.
+For instance, a variable declaration might want an `ExpressionPtr` as it's value field, while a method declaration might want `DeclarationPtr`s for it's formal parameters and high-level `StatementPtr`s for it's body.

 Currently, the aliases are implemented as reference-counted pointers (`std::shared_ptr<>` [^sharedptrcpp]).
-However, as the project has moved towards a centralized tree manager (`GraceAST`), the possibility of making that clas responsible for the memory of the nodes has arised.
+However, as the project has moved towards a centralized tree manager (`GraceAST`), the possibility of making that class responsible for the memory of the nodes has arised.
 This would permit the aliases to switch to weak pointers [^weakptrcpp] or even raw pointers in their representation, probably reducing memory management overhead.

 ### Statement Nodes